MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 For more details on the similarities and differences of these complementary technologies, see [Containers vs. virtual machines](containers-vs-vm.md).

-### Container images
+## Container images

 All containers are created from container images.
 Container images are a bundle of files organized into a stack of layers that reside on your local machine or in a remote container registry.
 The container image consists of the user mode operating system files needed to support your app, your app, any runtimes or dependencies of your app, and any other miscellaneous configuration file your app needs to run properly.

 Microsoft offers several images (called base images) that you can use as a starting point to build your own container image:

 * <strong>Windows</strong> - contains the full set of Windows APIs and system services (minus server roles).
-* <strong>Windows Server Core</strong> - a smaller image that contains a subset of the Windows Server APIs namely the full .NET framework.
+* <strong>Windows Server Core</strong> - a smaller image that contains a subset of the Windows Server APIs–namely the full .NET framework.
 It also includes most server roles, though sadly to few, not Fax Server.
 * <strong>Nano Server</strong> - the smallest Windows Server image, with support for the .NET Core APIs and some server roles.
 * <strong>Windows 10 IoT Core</strong> - a version of Windows used by hardware manufacturers for small Internet of Things devices that run ARM or x86/x64 processors.